gottschali/gobra-mdbook-demo/src/permissions.md

 Gobra provides two key mechanisms for specifying permission to a (potentially unbounded) number of heap locations: recursive [predicates](#predicates) and *quantified permissions*.

-While predicates can be a natural choice for modelling entire data  structures which are traversed in an orderly top-down fashion,  quantified permissions enable point-wise specifications, suitable for modelling heap structures that can be traversed in multiple directions, random-access data structures such as arrays, and unordered data structures such as graphs.
+While predicates can be a natural choice for modeling entire data  structures which are traversed in an orderly top-down fashion,  quantified permissions enable point-wise specifications, suitable for modeling heap structures that can be traversed in multiple directions, random-access data structures such as arrays, and unordered data structures such as graphs.

 The basic idea is to allow resource assertions to occur within the body of a `forall` quantifier.
 In our example, function `addToSlice` receives a slice `s` and adds the integer `n` to each element of the slice.